 The chief U.S. economist at High Frequency Economics, Jim O'Sullivan, told VOA that while the 2.5 percent growth is not a "booming number," recently some analysts expected almost no improvement in the economy.

-"If you go back a month or so ago, people were worried that number could be close to zero.
-I think in general expectations over the last few months have been too low, and I think we're increasingly getting evidence that the economy is recovering."
+"If you go back a month or so ago, people were worried that [second quarter] number could be close to zero.
+I think in general, expectations over the last few months have been too low, and I think we're increasingly getting evidence that the economy is recovering," said O'Sullivan.

 The Commerce Department said the economy gained momentum on the strength of exports that were larger than previously estimated, while the increase in imports was less than first calculated.